lenarddome/psp/README.md

 It seems counter-intuitive to discard areas you explored in the parameter space if you'd like to explore said parameter space.

-One problem we might encounter is that regions further away from our starting point will be under-sampled.
+One problem we might encounter is that *regions further away from our starting jumping distribution will be under-sampled*.
 This could be avoided by increasing the number of `iterations`, so the MCMC will sample long enough to adequately populate those regions as well.
-One might also choose to decrease the radius, to sample from smaller areas.
+One might also choose to decrease the radius to sample from smaller areas surrounding the jumping distributions.

 Resources to look through: